Enoch Powell: Military service

-During October 1939, almost a month after returning home from Australia, Powell enlisted as a private in the Royal Warwickshire Regiment.
+In October 1939 Powell enlisted as a private in the Royal Warwickshire Regiment.
 He had trouble enlisting, as during the "Phoney War" the War Office did not want men with no military training.
-Rather than waiting to be called up, he claimed to be Australian, as Australians, many of whom had travelled to Britain at great expense to join up, were allowed to enlist straight away.
-In a poem, he wrote of men joining the army like "bridegrooms going to meet their brides", but his biographer points out that it is unlikely that many other men shared his joy, particularly not those who were leaving actual brides behind.
-He purchased a copy of Carl von Clausewitz's On War in the original German in a second-hand bookshop, which he read every night.
+Rather than waiting to be called up, he claimed to be Australian, as Australians (many of whom had travelled to Britain to join up) were allowed to enlist straight away.
+He was promoted from private to lance-corporal and completed officer training.
+He told colleagues that he expected to be at least a major-general by the end of the war.

-In later years, Powell recorded his promotion from private to lance-corporal in his Who's Who entry, on other occasions describing it as a greater promotion than entering the Cabinet.
-Early in 1940, he was trained for a commission after, while working in a kitchen, answering the question of an inspecting brigadier with a Greek proverb; on several occasions, he told colleagues that he expected to be at least a major-general by the end of the war.
-He passed out top from his officer training.

-On 18 May 1940, Powell was one of the cadets from the 166th, 167th, 168th, and 170th Officer Cadet Training Units commissioned as a second lieutenant onto the General List.
-He was almost immediately transferred to the Intelligence Corps.
-He was soon promoted to captain and posted as GSO3 (Intelligence) to the 1st (later 9th) Armoured Division.
-During this time he taught himself the Portuguese language to read the poet Camões in the original; as insufficient Russian-speaking officers were available at the War Office, his knowledge of the Russian language and textual analysis skills were used to translate a Russian parachute training manual—a task he completed after 11 pm in addition to his normal duties, deducing the meaning of many technical terms from the context; he was convinced that the Soviet Union must eventually enter the war on the Allied side.
-On one occasion, he was arrested as a suspected German spy for singing the Horst-Wessel-Lied.
-He was sent to the Staff College, Camberley.
+On 18 May 1940 Powell was commissioned as a second lieutenant onto the General List.
+He was transferred to the Intelligence Corps and later promoted to captain, posted as GSO3 (Intelligence) to the 1st (later 9th) Armoured Division.
+During this time, he taught himself Russian; as insufficient Russian-speaking officers were available at the War Office, his knowledge of Russian and his textual analysis skills were used to translate a Russian parachute training manual; he was convinced that the Soviet Union must eventually enter the war on the Allied side.